 Like many behavior-related addictions, gambling addiction can have a profound negative impact on every aspect of your life.
-If ignored, an addiction to gambling can cause you financial problems, disrupt your professional career, and end relationships.
+A gambling addiction can cause financial problems, disrupt your professional career, and end relationships if ignored.
 Fortunately, treatment for gambling addiction is available.

 In this article, we’re taking a closer look at the four stages of gambling addiction.